helidon-io/helidon/docs/guidelines.md

 Use 80 characters limit when possible: do not break line on inline formatting, links or any block where formatting matters (e.g. code snippets).

-When breaking line, put the space on the new line, not on the current line.
+When breaking line, put the space on the new line, not on the threadContext line.

 ## Bibliography